 Oral Dissertation Defense.
 The student must provide a copy of the final version of the written dissertation to the full Graduate Committee at least two weeks prior to the oral defense meeting.
 The student is responsible for scheduling this meeting with the committee, communicating the meeting details to the graduate coordinator and MSU Today, and reserving a meeting room for approximately 2-3 hours.
-The first 45 minutes of this meeting is open to the public, and all faculty and graduate students in the department of psychology will be invited to attend.
+The first 15-45 minutes of this meeting is open to the public and should include visual aids, and all faculty and graduate students in the department of psychology will be invited to attend.